LAN-tr/Diversity-and-Inclusion/README.md

 ## Overview

 ### Purpose
 This website's purpose is to introduce concepts around diversity and inclusion for the workplace or in an educational environment.
 The aim is to offer straightforward information and tips on how to implement practices which support a diverse community of people and help them feel included and valued.
 The idea is to present this information in a clear, organized format, creating a visually appealing, easy-to-navigate website.
-This should help the target audience quickly access the information or links that they need.
+This should help the target audience quickly access the information that they need.

 ### Target Audience
 The target audience for this project are people working in the education sector or employers and workplace managers.
 At first I was thinking about including other user groups in my planning such as people in education, parents and carers of people in education, people seeking employment and people in employment.
 However the original brief seemed to suggest a narrower focus of presenting basic guidance and information specific to helping to outline what is best practice within educational or workplace environments.

 I have tried to think about what various different users working within either different educational age-groups or various workplaces would want information about.
 This is reflected in the user stories below.
 Some of the things that came up when I was working on the user stories are the number of specific things people could be looking for and the need to balance general advice with more focussed help.
 I have decided to set up a More Information area with links in both the Education and Employment sections whilst maintaining providing a general overview of diversity and inclusion practices in the main body of each section.

+### Update

+I didn't set up the More Information sections and I pared back the content I was going to include quite considerably.
+It was just too much text and trying to be too many things at once.
+I focussed instead on the original brief to provide a basic understanding of diversity and inclusion.
+I will comment more about changing the content once I had started building the site in the Challenges and Final Thoughts section.
+Obviously it is not the best approach.

 ## User Stories